FIJI ISLAND LIFE

 Pricing – adults: FJ$45 pp, children: FJ$25 pp

-Nacula village is a home of the Tui Drola (Chief) and he and his Mataqali (group of families) own Oarsman’s Bay Lodge.
-Visit the village during the week & catch a glimpse of real island life.
-Just 20 mins by boat, the village is home of almost all of our team here at the Resort and at last estimates is home to 283 people.
+Nacula village is the home of Tui Drola (Chief), and he and his Mataqali (group of families) own Oarsman’s Bay Lodge.
+Visit the village during the week and catch a glimpse of real Fijian island life.
+Just 20 minutes by boat, the village is home to the team here at Oarsman’s Bay Lodge, and is home to an estimated 283 people.

-What to bring: Sunscreen, Hat, Camera, Water and some small change in case you’d like to purchase some handicrafts from the local ladies.
+What to bring: sunscreen, hat, camera, water, and some small change if you would like to purchase some handicrafts from the local ladies.

 Nacula Village Church Service